Radio Nueva Vida: Means of support

 Radio Nueva Vida, a non-profit organization, is listener supported in a manner similar to that of public radio stations.
 Its listener-supporters are called Sembradores (Seed Sowers).
 Sembradores are recruited twice a year in pledge drives by the station, though listeners may donate at any time.
 There is no minimum amount of money required to become a Sembrador; any amount is accepted and all donors are encouraged to contribute whatever they can.

-Outreaches

-Radio Nueva Vida has produced a number of large gatherings entitled: Encounters with God at The Forum in Los Angeles, El Toreo of Tijuana, and in Bakersfield, Fresno, San Bernardino, and San Diego.

 Station list

+Radio Nueva Vida can also be found on iHeart radio, Tune-in and the official app for iPhone and Android.

-Below is a complete list of stations as provided by the Radio Nueva Vida website.
+Below is a list of stations as provided by the Radio Nueva Vida website.